meb-team/virome_m2/module_03/README.md

-# 🎈 🎈 🎈 Welcome to the module number three (optionnal ! 🎈 🎈 🎈
+# 🎈 🎈 🎈 Welcome to the module number three 🎈 🎈 🎈

-This third module creates tables with ecosystemic informations such as Shannon, Simpson, Jaccard, alpha and beta (Bray-Curtis) indexes.
+This module aims to analyis the data with some statistical perspective and annotations.

 ## Requirements

-First, you need to be sure that you have run the seconde (module_02) to have a full access to data.
+First, you need to be sure that you have run all the module to guarantee an access to all the required data.

 Then, you need a conda environment :
 ```